 Complete the 36 hours of General Education core course requirements and the physical education requirement.
 Communication majors should be encouraged to complete elective courses from the department and participate with the Forensics team.
 Foreign language may be required in some programs.

 Minor in Communication Requirements

-A minor in Communication consists of 18 hours including SPC 1600; SPC 2050 or ORI 2000; 12 hours at the 3000-4000 level.
+A minor in Communication consists of 18 hours including SPC 1608 (formerly SPC 1600); SPC 2050 or ORI 2000; 12 hours at the 3000-4000 level.

 Courses in Communication

 MMC 2000 - Foundations of Mass Communications